benlue/coServ/README.md

 + Regardless it's backend or front-end, use one single language (Javascript) to do them all.

-+ HTML, CSS and JS can all be formulated as templates, and you have the full power of Javascript when working on templates instead of just a very limited subset.
++ HTML, CSS and JS can all be formulated as templates, and you have the full power of Javascript to work with templates rather than just having access to a very limited subset of JS.

 + Support a very powerful CSS preprocessor called JASS.

-In the end, you may find there is really only one thing that matters.
-With coServ, developers can focus on coding and have fun.
-It shouldn't be the case to spend numerous hours to learn and harness a platform just to get things going.
+In the end, you may find there is really only one thing that matters: you can focus on coding and have fun.
+Why spending numerous hours to learn and harness a platform just to get things going?

 ## Get started